aniskip/aniskip-extension/README.md

    ```

 This will build an unpacked extension in the `dist` folder.
 You can replace `chrome` with `firefox` to build for firefox.

-## Discord

-We are now on Discord!
-Want to contribute, need help or just want to ask questions?
-Join the Aniskip [Discord](https://discord.gg/UqT55CbrbE).